-1. Renting in Mexico Is VERY Different Than The U.S. or Canada
+1. Renting in Mexico is VERY Different Than Wherever You Come From

 Many expectations need to be left behind.
 Different economics and governmental regulations, or lack thereof, create a diverse variety of what is available and what your relationship with a landlord will be like.

-In Mexico there are fewer housing laws defining responsibilities of landlords.
+In Mexico, there are fewer housing laws defining the responsibilities of landlords.
 There is less protection of tenant rights.
-There might not be a governing entity to take a complaint to, or resolve a problem.
-Different states, towns, municipalities, can have different regulations.
-And It will be up to you to be diligent, detailed, ask the questions, and negotiate a suitable rental in Mexico.
+There might not be a governing entity to take a complaint to or resolve a problem.
+Different states, towns, and municipalities can have different regulations.
+It will be up to you to be diligent and detailed, ask questions, and negotiate a suitable rental in Mexico.

 2. You Get What You Pay For

-But it has a relevance to the economic system you have lived in, not as a transition to a new country.
-That concept exists in MX also, but it’s relative to Mexican economics, not the economics north of the border.
+But it is relevant to the economic system you have lived in, not as a transition to a new country.
+That concept also exists in Mexico, but it’s relative to Mexican economics, not the economics north of the border.

 Don’t assume that your greater spending power will make your life vastly wealthier, or you will enjoy a “rich” lifestyle.
 Because it’s all relative.
 Just because your income may go a lot further in Mexico doesn’t mean you can live here on pennies.

 A lot of Facebook Pages and YouTube Channels are full of stories and videos about a “cheaper cost of living.”
 You’ll see stories like “I pay $300.00 U.S. for an apartment in Puerto Vallarta.”
-And YES that can be possible.
+And YES, that can be possible.
 But what you don’t see is that this apartment may not be the standard of living you want.
-What you get for $300, is less than what you get for $600, $1,000, $1,800, $2,600, and on and on.
+What you get for USD $300 is less than what you get for $600, $1,000, $1,800, $2,600, and on and on.

-Now, let me get into some of the pro tips on how you can be one step ahead from other newbies living in Mexico.
-Starting with how you can find the best rentals.
+Now, let me get into some of the pro tips on how you can be one step ahead of other newbies living in Mexico and starting with how you can find the best rentals.

 Finding Rentals in Mexico